bedatadriven/renjin-benchmarks/bioinformatics/clinical_eslII/README.rst

 Clinical eslII (Essential Statistics Learning 2nd Edition)
 ==========================================================

-In clinica studies, information about disease state and progression of a large number of patients is collected together with patient information that could (technically) be used for early diagnosis and or prognosis of disease.
+In clinical studies, information about disease state and progression of a large number of patients is collected together with patient information that could (technically) be used for early diagnosis and or prognosis of disease.
 In this workflow clinical prostate cancer data of 97 patients is used to identify